 About

-Now I translate that research into language that makes sense and changes that people can actually make.
-Through audits, consulting, and speaking.
+I translate research into changes people can actually make.
+Through consulting, strategic redesign, and speaking.
+I work from Utrecht, the Netherlands.
+I speak Dutch and English.

 Elianne Alblas